Kahler metric on the space of convex real projective structures on surface: Introduction

 {\bf Acknowledgement} We would like to thank Bo Berndtsson for a few helpful discussions on complex vector bundles, in particular for K\"a{}hler property based on Griffith's positivity.
-We are grateful for the anonymous referee for pointing out an error in the proof of Lemma 2.5 and for the careful reading of an earlier version of this paper.
+We are grateful for the anonymous referee for valuable suggestions and for the careful reading of an earlier version of this paper.